 Mark your possessions with a UV pen – your student registration number and the initials of your university makes a unique number.

-In the event of an item being lost or stolen you can register this on the Immobilise website.
-Contact your network provider to block the phone, same with your bank if you lose your bank card.
+In the event of an item being lost or stolen, you can register this on the Immobilise website.
+Contact your network provider to block the phone.
+The same applies to your bank if you lose your bank card.

-Over half the students who fall prey to theft and burglary have not got adequate personal belongings cover.
-Insurance ensures that if something happens, you don’t have to pay a ridiculous amount of money to get your possessions replaced.
+Over half the students who fall prey to theft and burglary haven't got adequate personal belongings cover.
+Insurance means that if something happens, you don’t have to pay a ridiculous amount of money to get your possessions replaced.